Acts 9:19b-31

 » View this passage in NIV (Bible Gateway)

-Without a doubt Ananias is one of the forgotten heroes of the Christian Church.
+Without doubt Ananias is one of the forgotten heroes of the Christian Church.
 If it is true that the Church owes Paul’s conversion to the prayer of Stephen, it is also true that the Church owes Paul’s spiritual growth to the brotherliness of Ananias.
 In this passage Ananias, one of whom nothing is previously recorded, appears on the scene.
 He was a devout Jew (22:12) and a believer in Jesus Christ.
-He evidently was warned that he was coming to Damascus to arrest believers.
+Ananias evidently had been warned that Saul was coming to Damascus to arrest believers.

 Application

 Have I been fearful of obeying the Lord today?
-To whom can I be an Ananias?
-I just need to be a person who is available and perhaps lead another D.L.
+Who can I be an Ananias to?
+I just need to be a person who is availableand perhaps lead another D.L.
 Moody to Christ.

 View this passage in NIV (Bible Gateway) »